mattyoung101/omicron/documentation/docs/omicam.md

 MIPI port.

 ### SBC iterations
-The current iteration of Omicam's SBC setup is the cumulation of around 2 years of prototyping iterations.
-Each of the previous SBCs we tried have had one problem or another, and we believe the LattePanda Delta is the most powerful yet cost efficient approach.
+The current iteration of Omicam's SBC setup is the cumulation of around 2 years of prototyping iterations in both hardware and software approaches.

 **Prototype 1 (December 2018-January 2019):** This consisted of a Raspberry Pi Zero W, with a 1 GHz single-core CPU.
 It was our initial prototype for a single-board computer, however, we quickly found it was far too weak to do any vision,